 By 2005, there was another rescue inhaler on the market.

-More than color – paying attention to the “feel” of inhalers
+More than the color of inhalers – the “feel”

 The only problem with the color system was the lights had to be on.
 There were many times I grabbed my rescue inhaler at night.
 The feel of controller inhalers was the same.
 So, you had to turn the lights on to tell the difference.